Comprehensive Senior Care: Support for Aging Well

 Hospice care covers many needs.
 It includes:

-Hospice teams have nurses, doctors, social workers, spiritual advisors, and volunteers.
-They work together to provide full care and support.
+Hospice teams consist of nurses, doctors, social workers, spiritual advisors, and volunteers who work together to provide full care and support.

 When to Consider Hospice Care